nickmflorin/happybudget-api/tests/ReadMe.md

         quantity=10,
     )
     create_actual(owner=subaccount, budget=budget, value=100.0)

-    assert budget.actual == 100.0
-    assert account.actual == 100.0
-    assert parent_subaccount.actual == 100.0
-    assert subaccount.actual == 100.0

     account.delete()
     assert budget.actual == 0.0
 ```

+In this example, the root of the "budget" tree is the `budget`.
+The `budget`
+instance than has the `account` as a child, the `account` has the
+`parent_subaccount` as a child and the `parent_subaccount` has the `subaccount`
+as a child.
+These relationships comprise the budget "tree".

 Up until this point, the usage of `budget_df` and `template_df` has been purely
 for convenience purposes - as it saves us the time of having to use the
-budget, account and sub account factory fixtures for the specific domain we
+`BaseBudget`, `Account` and `SubAccount` factory fixtures for the specific
-are interested in.
+domain we are interested in.

-However, there is one very powerful implementation that is derived from this: the
+However, there is one very powerful implementation that is derived from this:
-`budget_f` fixture.
+the `budget_f` fixture.

 When used by a test, the `budget_f` fixture will automatically cause the test
 to run 2 times, once for each domain.
 That is, it will run the entire test